 The non-thermal population, while few in number, can account for order 10\% of the shock's ram energy density ($n_1 E_{sh}$, where $n_1$ is ion number density in the upstream region) \citep{volk+05,parizot+06,caprioli+08,morlino+12,slane+14,johlander+21}.
-The relatively large fraction of energy channeled into non-thermal particles, coupled with the collisionless nature of the shock implies that the ion distribution functions are non-Maxwellian, which violates a core assumption of the fluid modeling of shocks.
-This means that the standard hydrodynamic shock treatment, i.e., the Rankine–Hugoniot jump conditions, is an incomplete description of the properties of the shock \citep{drury+81a,morlino+12,bret20,haggerty+22}.
-Previous studies have worked towards developing more a complete description and predicting the self-generated non-thermal population's effect on the shock dynamics; these shocks are referred to as cosmic ray (CR) modified shocks \citep{drury83,blandford+87,jones+91,malkov+01,caprioli+09a,caprioli+09b,caprioli+10a}.
-Additionally, more recent works have begun including the effects of non-thermal particles on the physics of fluid shock models which can reproduce some features predicted by CR-modified shock theory, with results that strongly depend on the non-thermal particle energy \citep{pfrommer+17}.
+The relatively large fraction of energy channeled into non-thermal particles, coupled with the collisionless nature of the shock, implies that the ion distribution functions are non-Maxwellian, which violates the frequently invoked assumption of fluid closures that assume Maxwellianity.
+Because of the energetic non-thermal population, the hydrodynamic shock treatment neglecting these effects is an incomplete description of the properties of the shock \citep{drury83,morlino+12,bret20,haggerty+22}.
+Previous studies have worked towards developing a more complete description and predicting the effects of the self-generated non-thermal population(usually referred to as Cosmic Rays, CRs) on the shock dynamics; these shocks are thus referred to as CR-modified shocks \citep{drury+81a,drury+81b,drury83,blandford+87,jones+91,malkov+01, kang+06,kang+07, caprioli+09a,caprioli+09b,caprioli+10a,diesing+21}.
+In quasi-parallel shock configurations, these energetic, non-thermal particles are accelerated through repeated interactions with the shock front and successive intervals of shock drift acceleration \citep{caprioli+15}.
+Additionally, more recent works have begun including the effects of non-thermal particles on the physics of fluid shock models, which can reproduce some features predicted by CR-modified shock theory, with results that strongly depend on the non-thermal particle energy \citep[e.g.,][]{bai+15, vanmarle+18, pfrommer+17}.
 However, this quantity must be set a posteriori.